oviejames/james-umogu.github.io/blog/why-metadata-first-architecture.md

 - Traceability
 - Consistency across pipelines

-I’ve implemented this in public health systems, where lack of metadata made it difficult for researchers to validate the suitability of datasets.
-By introducing a metadata engine, we improved traceability and enabled informed use of health data.
+This is especially important in public health systems, where lack of metadata make it difficult for researchers to validate the suitability of datasets.
+By introducing a metadata engine, we can improve traceability and enable informed use of health data.

 ---